 Explore the Gulf Coast south of St Pete – Sarasota is famous for its sandy beaches, as is Fort Myers down the coast.
 If you make it as far as the latter, cross the five-kilometre causeway to enjoy the protected white-sand beaches of Sanibel and Captiva islands with their vast array of shell varieties, wildlife including river otters, loggerhead sea turtles and dolphins, and family atmosphere.

-Alternatively, head north up the Gulf Coast, to the Adventure Coast around Brooksville and Weeki Wachee, where attractions include the new-in-2017 TreeUmph!
+Alternatively, head north up the Gulf Coast, to the Adventure Coast around Brooksville and Weeki Wachee, where attractions include the TreeUmph!
 Adventure Course over 50 acres of wooded landscape and a newly mapped Adventure Coast Blueway paddling trail through winding waterways, scenic salt marshes and the open Gulf of Mexico.

 Travel further north still, to Panama City with its 40-plus kilometres of white-sand beaches and activities including paddle-boarding and snorkelling.
 Panama City Beach with its vintage funfair is a highlight, or spend the day swimming, snorkelling, scuba-diving, kayaking and following nature trails at St Andrews State Park and/or wildlife-spotting on Shell Island.
 Panama City is also just a great place for eating, showcasing the best of Southern comfort food, Cajun cuisine, Caribbean cooking styles and fresh Gulf seafood.
 There's a huge choice of self-catering accommodation on the beach, ideal for families, with farmers' markets for stocking up just a quick water-taxi ride away.
 Come in October to enjoy the rip-roaring Pirates of the High Seas Fest.